La Verne Fire & Emergency Services

 - Engaging with LVFD firefighters and the La Verne Firefighters’ Association to gain an understanding of their position on the matter and establish a collaborative path forward.

 After a month-long public feedback period from the community on the findings of the report, over 120 comments were received, which were presented to the Council at their meeting on November 2, 2020.
-Also included in this report was an update on the research conducted on additional potential alternative service models with the LA County Fire District.
-At the November 2, 2020 meeting, the Council authorized City staff to begin negotiations with LA County Fire to provide the City with fire services contract terms for review and consideration, as well as conduct a detailed analysis of La Verne's current resources to determine the costs of conversion facilities and equipment.
+Also included in this report was an update on the research conducted on additional potential alternative service models with LA County Fire.
+Based on this information and the feedback received, the Council directed City staff to focus their efforts on working with LA County Fire to provide the City with fire services contract terms for review and consideration, as well as conduct a detailed analysis of La Verne's current resources to determine the costs of conversion facilities and equipment.
 At that time, the Council also decided to postpone implementation of any of the Review recommendations until the discussion with the County had been completed.

 How La Verne Residents Can Keep Updated

 Residents and other stakeholders are encouraged to check this webpage for updates and follow the City's social media channels.
 Additionally, updates on this process will be provided periodically at City Council meetings, which allows for public comment and concerns.